SimplyNarwall/despacito/README.md

 cwd has to be the repo
+how do you put images in a readme; if someone knows, plz open a pull and put some screenies in

 ###Running Directions
 Your file path has to be like C:/Users/stuff/deathpacito for this game to work